hackages/hj-intro-graphql/README.md

 }
 ```

 **HINT**: Only the `categories` from the currently resolved `movie` should be returned.
 Inspect the `parent` parameter to check if you can grab useful information from there.
+**HINT2**: You can use the `getMoviesForCategory` within the `utils.js` file to help you.

+Don't forget to try your solution via the playground!
+Again, see how we can exactly define which fields we want to get back from the server, and so even for the chilren

+If you're wondering why we didn't implement the resolvers for the other `Movie` fields, you can read: https://graphql.org/learn/execution/#trivial-resolvers

+Let's now do the same but for the other way around: add the possibility to retrieve the list of `movies` from a category:

+1. Add a `movies` field to the `Category` type
+2. Implement the corresponding `resolver`
+3. Test your solution through the playground